Jamugurihat: Buka Khesa Bhowna

 make into mud, the villagers then go inside the pond and play the Bhowna, in the auspicious occasion of Lord Shri Krishna Janmastami where they throw the mud to each other.

 Sights of Jamugurihat

 Pithaguri Dol

 It is situated in Karchantola Area.
-As per historical observation in the age of king Arimatta, this dol was built with Pithaguri (Rice Powder).
+As per historical observation in the past, this dol was built with Pithaguri (Rice Powder).

 Sukan Pukhuri

 The term Sukan means dry and Pukhuri means pond in Assamese language.
 Thus, it mean Dry Pond and as the name suggest the pond has no water in it.
 It was dug by king Amaritta.